InvestmentSystems/function-pipe/doc/source/usage_df.rst

     import function_pipe as fpn

-We will introduce the component ``FunctionNode``-decorated functions one at a time.
-First, we need a function that, given a destination file path, will download the name data (if it does not already exist, read the zip, and load the data into an ``OrderedDictionary`` of DataFrames keyed by year.
-Each DataFrame has a column for "name", "gender", and "count".
-We will store the URL as a module-level constant, but it could just as well be passed.
+We will introduce the ``FunctionNode``-decorated functions one at a time.
+We start with a function that, given a destination file path, will download the dataset (if it does not already exist), read the zip, and load the data into an ``OrderedDictionary`` of ``DataFrame`` keyed by year.
+Each ``DataFrame`` has a column for "name", "gender", and "count".
+We will for now store the URL as a module-level constant.

 .. code-block:: python